Here are some tips, that I regularly share with postpartum mothers, to help them thrive during early motherhood.

 - Daily meditation: Having a meditation or mindfulness practice can help with so many aspects of parenting as well as day to day life.
 Since I started to meditate regularly I find it much easier to “flip the script”, to not take my son’s tantrums personally, as well as have more focus and intuition in my work.
 I highly recommend the Insight Timer app for both creating your own meditation as well as exploring thousands of guided meditations, including their parenting section.

 - Exercise: once you have had time to recover from birth starting to exercise can make a big improvement in your energy level, your mood, and your coping skills.
 Start slowly with walks around the block and build up from there.
-Our Dancing For Birth™class is a fun way to bond with yourself, your baby and enjoy some gentle exercise.
+Postpartum yoga is a fun way to bond with yourself, and your baby and enjoy some gentle exercise.

 - Finding Your Mom Tribe: having other people around you who are going through similar things can normalize your experience.
 Check out the Early Years Centres for free programs and resources.
-Life with a Baby has tons of free mom and baby events and support for parents that are struggling with a variety of new parenting issues.
+KW Mom’s Club has tons of free mom and baby events and support for parents that are struggling with a variety of new parenting issues.

 Please consider reaching out to us if you are struggling.
 We are happy to connect you to further resources and support if you are local to Waterloo Region and surrounding communities.

 In addition, all of our Birth Preparation Coaching packages include a postpartum planning component to help map out what your postpartum reality could look like and how to set up the support and resources you need.